jeffz2/Percept_Data_Analysis_App/README.md

 - `gui_utils.py`: A utility file used by `app.py` to perform tasks such as data export, validation, and transformations.

 Documentation for the GUI component is minimal, as it is designed to serve as a flexible abstraction layer for the Core Analysis Pipeline.
 Developers are encouraged to customize the GUI to fit specific needs.
 The GUI can be replaced or modified, as long as it can interface with the Core Analysis Pipeline and correctly format the user-defined hyperparameters.

+Run the app GUI in terminal before compiling using the simply python run command, `python ./app_win.py` to test functionality.

 ### Building/Compiling the App